levinqdl/compre-ai/README.md

 - **📊 Page Analysis**: Get comprehensive insights about any web page including word count, structure, and key elements
 - **📝 Text Summarization**: Quickly summarize selected text on any website
-- **🌐 Translation**: Translate selected text to different languages
+- **🌐 Translation**: Translate selected text to different languages with contextual sentence display
+  - **NEW**: Automatic sentence detection and highlighting
+  - **NEW**: Smart text accumulation - resets when switching to a different sentence
+  - **NEW**: Complete sentence context with highlighted selections
 - **📈 Data Extraction**: Automatically extract emails, phone numbers, dates, prices, and addresses from web pages
 - **⚡ Context Menu Integration**: Right-click on selected text for quick AI actions
 - **🎨 Beautiful UI**: Modern, intuitive interface with gradient design